eldada/command-examples/artifactory/README.md

 # Open a shell to the pod
 kubectl exec -it pod-with-tools --bash

+## You can use the load scripts from this repository, or directly the Apache ab utility, which is also installed in this pod

-# Clone the repository with the scripts
+# To use the scripts, clone this repository
 cd /opt
 git clone https://github.com/eldada/command-examples.git